rusty-octopus/qrand/README.md

 ## Todo

 1. Find out how to write "pure virtual" interfaces / static factoy pattern in Rust
+2. Restructure: Low Discrepancy Sequence Sobol and Rd in their own modules, only use `pub(crate)` for their interfaces
-2. Extract and heavily test own `fract` function
+3. Extract and heavily test own `fract` function
-3. Then initialisation
+4. Then initialisation
     * Sobol: polynomials & direction things
     * Rd: alphas, i.e. golden ratios
     * Create as constants into the source code => program code vs. Stack!
     * Consider max dimension although for Rd, e.g. output s.th. during compile time
-4. Focus on a spike
+5. Focus on a spike

 ### Library & executable to create direction numbers